phil-schreiber/resume/README.md

 __Feb 2007-June 2007__
 __Langenfeld, Germany__

-Teaching English and German in the German University qualifying highschool track (Gymnasium).
+Teaching English and German in the German university-qualifying highschool track (Gymnasium).
 The logical step after graduating from University with the "1.
 Staatsexamen für die Lehrämter Sekundarstufe II und I".
 High school teaching just wasn't for me.
 So I pivoted as early as possible.

 ----